massarom/pypackinit/README.md

 # Python Package Initializer

+> [!IMPORTANT]
+> This package is not useful anymore, as many solid projects have sprouted that make initialising
+> a new package extremely easy.
+My current favourite is [uv](https://docs.astral.sh/uv/).

 This utility is aimed at creating the boilerplate necessary when starting a new python package.
 I've found out that packaging even my own script helps tremendously in the long run, and also improves the general quality of my projects.